TA Psychotherapy Advanced Course (Transactional Analysis)

 Course Description:

-• The formal 3-year training consists of a rolling programme of modules, which take an in-depth approach to TA and other theories as applied to psychotherapy.
-It also covers many aspects of the practice of psychotherapy.
-The emphasis of this course is on a relational approach to TA psychotherapeutic work.
+• The formal 3 year training consists of a rolling programme of modules, which take an in-depth approach to TA and other theories as applied to psychotherapy.

 • Completion of the course provides the training requirements for UKCP registration, and completion of the final TA qualifying examination allows graduates to be UKCP registered.